-Those students who already have a BSW degree may qualify for the advanced standing program, generally completed over 3 semesters (summer, fall, and spring).
+Those students who already have a BSW degree may qualify for the advanced standing program, generally completed over 3 semesters (Summer, Fall, and Spring).

-The Advanced Direct Practice specialization is available as advanced standing at the Downtown Phoenix and Tucson campuses, as well as Live Online.
+The Advanced Direct Practice (ADP) specialization is available as advanced standing at the Downtown Phoenix and Tucson campuses, as well as MSW Sync.

-The Policy, Administration and Community specialization is available as advanced standing only at the Downtown Phoenix campus.
+The Policy, Administration and Community (PAC) specialization is available as advanced standing only at the Downtown Phoenix campus.

-The Advanced Generalist specialization is available as advanced standing at the Yuma and ASU West campuses and Online.
+The Advanced Generalist (AG) specialization is available at the Yuma and ASU West campuses as an Advanced Standing option.
+ASU Online offers 2- or 3-year options.